 In many cases, authors did not explicitly use the terms “average” or “mean” to describe their averaging methods, but we documented their methods when implied.
 For example, the snippet from Deboeck et al. (2004) reading

-red using a continuously monitored electrocardiograph. blood pressure was measured at the end of each workload increment using an auto- matic sphygmomanometer. peak v9o2 was defined as the v9o2 measured DURING THE LAST 30 S of peak exercise. oxygen pulse was calcu- lated by dividing v9o2 by cardiac frequency. the anaerobic threshold was detected using the v-slope method [16]. the ventilatory equivalent for carbon dioxide w
+red using a continuously monitored electrocardiograph. blood pressure was measured at the end of each workload increment using an automatic sphygmomanometer. peak v9o2 was defined as the v9o2 measured DURING THE LAST 30 S of peak exercise. oxygen pulse was calculated by dividing v9o2 by cardiac frequency. the anaerobic threshold was detected using the v-slope method [16]. the ventilatory equivalent for carbon dioxide w

 states they calculated VO2peak using the last 30 seconds of exercise data.
 We documented such phrasing as a 30-second time-bin whole mean average.